 (I) Interns shall acquire following training during their term.

-(a) Acquire competence for clinical diagnosis based on history physical examination and relevant laboratory investigation and institute appropriate line of management;
+- Acquire competence for clinical diagnosis based on history, physical examination and relevant laboratory investigation and institute appropriate line of management;

-(II) The intern shall have assisted as a care team in intensive care of cardiac, respirator, hepatic, neurological and metabolic emergencies.
+(II) The intern shall have assisted as a care team in intensive care of cardiac, respiratory, hepatic, neurological and metabolic emergencies.

 (III) The intern shall be able to conduct the following laboratory investigations: